ChristianSteger/Utilities/README.md

 The following Python packages are required to run Utilities: NumPy, Shapely, Matplotlib, netCDF4.
 Running the tests requires the additional packages: Xarray, descartes, Fiona, pyproj, cartopy.
+The *Remap* functions require [CDO](https://code.mpimet.mpg.de/projects/cdo/) to be installed and to be available in the terminal.

 # Installation